Don't get hooked by phishing scams

 Guard your firm against phishing scams with 10 practices that every employee should know.

-Phishing involves criminals who pose as trusted sources through various media—such as email, phone calls, texts, advertisements, and websites—to acquire usernames, passwords, Social Security numbers, credit card details, or other sensitive private information.
-More recently, phishing campaigns have begun surfacing in social media channels such as Facebook and Twitter.
-Phishing can also be used to install malicious software, known as malware, on a computing device or network to allow the perpetrator to gain access to private information or inflict other damage.
+Phishing involves criminals who pose as known and trusted sources through various media—such as email, phone calls, texts, social media messages, advertisements, and websites—to acquire usernames, passwords, Social Security numbers, credit card details, account numbers, or other sensitive private information.
+Phishing can also be used to install malicious software, known as malware, on a computing device or network to allow the perpetrator to gain access to private information or hold company data hostage.

-Phishing scammers typically use the ill-gotten information to commit identity theft or fraud.
+Phishing scammers typically use the ill-gotten information to commit identity theft or fraud, or to demand a ransom from business owners.
 They may wait days, weeks, or even months to complete the scam.
 Some fraudsters don't even use the information themselves but instead sell it to other cybercriminals.

 10 tips to prevent phishing

 Knowledge and awareness can help you protect your firm and clients against cybercrimes such as phishing.
 Here are some best practices:

 - Do not allow employees to access personal email on the company network.
 Personal email accounts are more susceptible to hacking and may not be as secure as corporate email.
 For employees working from home, consider requiring them to use company-issued devices to keep personal accounts separate from firm business.

 - Urge employees to not click on links or attachments within emails and texts, especially when the sender is unfamiliar.
 Instead, they should hover over links to view the actual URL.
 Avoid any website address beginning with "http," which often indicates the site is not secure and might be a sign that it is fraudulent or spoofed.
 Instead, look for websites beginning with "https," which indicates a secure site.